arthur-535/CSE15LReport1/README.md

 *Note: the "zz" for you to replace using your personal CSE15L account combination which you could find on [Account Login](https://sdacs.ucsd.edu/~icc/index.php)*
 <br />
 Finally, enter you're CSE15L password
-*after many attempts, I was not not able to login :(
 <br />
 <br />
 <br />